CDCgov/rsv-forecast-hub/README.md

 This dataset will be updated on Wednesdays (preliminary release to facilitate forecasting) and Fridays (official weekly release) [here](https://data.cdc.gov/Public-Health-Surveillance/NSSP-Emergency-Department-Visit-Trajectories-by-St/rdmq-nq56/about_data).

-These Wednesday data updates contain the same data that are published on Fridays at [NSSP Emergency Department Visit trajectories](https://data.cdc.gov/Public-Health-Surveillance/NSSP-Emergency-Department-Visit-Trajectories-by-St/rdmq-nq56/about_data) and underlie the percentage ED visit reported on the PRISM Data Channel's [Respiratory Activity Levels page](https://www.cdc.gov/respiratory-viruses/data/activity-levels.html), which is also refreshed every Friday.
+The Wednesday data updates contain the same data that are published on Fridays at [NSSP Emergency Department Visit trajectories](https://data.cdc.gov/Public-Health-Surveillance/NSSP-Emergency-Department-Visit-Trajectories-by-St/rdmq-nq56/about_data) and underlie the percentage ED visit reported on the PRISM Data Channel's [Respiratory Activity Levels page](https://www.cdc.gov/respiratory-viruses/data/activity-levels.html), which is also refreshed every Friday.
 The data represent the information available as of Wednesday morning through the previous Saturday.
-For example, the most recent data available on the 2025-06-11 release will be for the week ending 2025-06-07.
+For example, the most recent data available on the 2025-06-11 release (Wednesday) will be for the week ending 2025-06-07 (Saturday).

 ## Dates And Deadlines